snehavvv/Ride-flow/README.md

 ## 🛑 Problem Statement
 1.  **Safety Concerns**: Female passengers often feel unsafe with unknown male drivers during late-night or long-distance rides.
-2.  **Lack of Transparency**: Riders often have little insight into their impact (CO2 savings) or their driver's detailed performance history.
-3.  **Administrative Overhead**: Managing driver approvals and platform health manually is slow and prone to errors.
+2.   **Administrative Overhead**: Managing driver approvals and platform health manually is slow and prone to errors.

 ## ✅ The Solution
 1.  **Women's Safety First**: A dedicated "Women Only" feature that prioritizes matching female passengers with female drivers.
 2.  **Real-time Interaction**: WebSocket-driven ride requests and status updates.
-3.  **Eco-Friendly Tracking**: Automatic carbon footprint calculation for every ride.
-4.  **Automated Onboarding**: Streamlined driver registration with an Admin approval dashboard.
+3.  **Automated Onboarding**: Streamlined driver registration with an Admin approval dashboard.
-5.  **Data-Driven Insights**: Integrated Airflow DAGs and an Admin Analytics dashboard for monitoring platform performance.

 ---